aws-samples/eks-workshop-v2/website/docs/observability/opensearch/control-plane-logs.md

 sidebar_position: 30
 ---

-As seen in the earlier section on [Logging in EKS](https://www.eksworkshop.com/docs/observability/logging/cluster-logging/), Amazon EKS control plane logging provides audit and diagnotic logs directly from the Amazon EKS control plane to CloudWatch Logs in your account.
+As seen in the earlier section on [Logging in EKS](https://www.eksworkshop.com/docs/observability/logging/cluster-logging/), Amazon EKS control plane logging provides audit and diagnostic logs directly from the Amazon EKS control plane to CloudWatch Logs in your account.
 We build upon that earlier setup by forwarding these control plane logs from CloudWatch Logs to OpenSearch.
 A Lambda function to export CloudWatch Logs was setup as part of the `prepare-environment` step for this module.
-In this section, we will enable all EKS control plane logging, add a CloudWatch Logs subscription filter that will trigger the Lamdbda function and explore the OpenSearch control plane logs dashboard.
+In this section, we will enable all EKS control plane logging, add a CloudWatch Logs subscription filter that will trigger the Lambda function and explore the OpenSearch control plane logs dashboard.

 The next two paragraphs provide an overview of control plane logging in EKS.
 Feel free to skip this overview if you already followed the earlier section on Logging in EKS.